wdfw-fp/PS_Rec_Crab_Estimates/README.md

 **UPDATE**
 11/15/2024 - An updated script was uploaded that incorporates data aggregation changes based on recommendations from the Joint State Tribal Technical Workging group ("FUNCTION_SW_CRC_Estimate - TWG Update.R").
-An additional folder is now included that contains parameters and templates that are read in to complete the new aggregation proceedures ("CRC Estimate Function Inputs").
+An additional folder is also now included that contains parameters and templates that are read in to complete the new aggregation proceedures ("CRC Data//CRC Estimate Function Inputs").